Meddbb/study-delay-prediction-system/README.md

 ## Description

-This system helps identify students who are potentially at risk of study delays based on academic data such as Total TAK (Total Credit Points), Number of CO (Cut Off), and GPA per semester.
+This system helps identify students who are potentially at risk of study delays based on academic data such as Total TAK (Student Activity Transcript), Number of CO (Carry Over), and GPA per semester.
 This application is built for private higher education institutions in Indonesia.

 ## Main Features